-Barren, Cramped Cages
+Barren, Cramped Battery Cages

-Life for America's egg-laying hens
+What consumers can do for America's egg-laying hens

 In the dark barns where America’s egg-laying hens are confined in cages, birds are packed together so tightly they can’t even spread their wings.
 The space reserved for each is less than a sheet of paper.
 Crammed wing to wing, the birds are nearly immobilized their entire lives.
 Their feet sometimes get stuck in the metal floor or their heads between bars so that they’re maimed or trampled to death, or trapped to die of dehydration.
 They cannot nest, forage, perch or dust bathe, all natural behaviors necessary for their welfare.